Skip to main content

 About

-We project that this policy will cut carbon pollution in Philadelphia by nearly 200,000 metric tons.
+We estimate that this policy will cut carbon pollution in Philadelphia by nearly 200,000 metric tons.
 This reduction is equivalent to taking 40,000 automobiles off our roads.

-Buildings have three options for compliance.
-They can:
+Building owners have three options for compliance.
+You can:

 • Certify high performance.